 Department of Education and Skills (DES)

-Quality and Qualifications Ireland (QQI) reports on its outcomes to its parent Department, the Department of Education and Skills, through a Management Framework Agreement (MFA).
-The MFA, which is developed annually since 2015, is linked to objectives contained in QQI’s Corporate Plan which is derived from the QQI Strategy Statement 2016-18.
-The 2017 Management Framework Agreement is available here.
+Quality and Qualifications Ireland (QQI) reports on its outcomes to its parent Department, the Department of Education and Skills, through a Performance Delivery Agreement (PDA).
+The PDA, which is developed annually since 2015 (and referred to as a Management Framework Agreement prior to 2018), is linked to objectives contained in QQI’s Corporate Plan which is derived from the QQI Strategy Statement 2016-18.
+The 2018 Performance Delivery Agreement is available here.

 Further Education and Training Authority (SOLAS)